 In April 2024, the National L G P S Frameworks for I S Ps and Member Data Services went live.

-This is the second iteration of the Member Data Services Procurement Framework, now expanded to support you as you prepare for the introduction of the Pensions Dashboards.
+The Member Data Services Procurement Framework has been expanded to support you as you prepare for the introduction of the Pensions Dashboards.
 I S Ps and a wide variety of member data services can now all be procured via this Framework.

-If you are interested in using one of the National L G P S Frameworks or would just like to find out more, please email nationalLGPSFrameworks@norfolk.gov.uk, or call 01603 306846 or visit their website www.nationallgpsframeworks.org.
+If you are interested in using one of the National L G P S Frameworks or would just like to find out more, please email nationalLGPSFrameworks@norfolk.gov.uk or visit their website www.nationallgpsframeworks.org.

 Once appointed, you need to talk to your chosen I S P as soon as possible to understand: